-“I am more optimistic now than for a long time,” was Eldar Sætre’s message to the audience gathered at Statoil Future Energy Forum in Stavanger.
+“I am more optimistic now than for a long time,” was Eldar Sætre’s message to the audience gathered at Equinor Future Energy Forum in Stavanger.

-He is convinced that Statoil has to grasp to nettle and become a leading digital player, but he recognises the enormity of the task.
+He is convinced that Equinor has to grasp to nettle and become a leading digital player, but he recognises the enormity of the task.
 The whole point is that the company he leads must be competitive, now and in the future.
 And to achieve it, oil, gas, wind and digitalisation must all be included.
-Mixed Reality technology is already in use, for instance on the Mariner development, and the pilot wind turbine Hywind is about to become a large floating wind farm outside the UK.
+Mixed Reality technology is already in use, for instance on the Mariner development, and the pilot wind turbine Hywind that has become a large floating wind farm offshore the UK.

 A flow of ideas